WarutaShinken/silo-wallet/README.md

 ## Which Chia fork/altcoin is supported?
 Every one of them, in theory.
 If you run the full node of the Chia fork/altcoin then you can use this tool to look up your balance.
 You can see the currently known forks in `forks.yaml`.
 Alternatively, run `python3 silo.py -l` to see the same list.

+Skynet mainnet (XNT) support is implemented but disabled by default (see comment in `forks.yaml`) because I can't test it until it launches.

 ### Manually Adding Fork Support